Driving home for Christmas 2024: Best and worst days and times to travel

 What are the best days to travel before Christmas?

-In 2022, almost 8 million leisure trips were made on this day alone, with journeys taking around 15% longer - so it’s definitely worth avoiding hitting the road on Friday, 22 December this year.
+In 2022, almost 8 million leisure trips were made on this day alone, with journeys taking around 15% longer.
+And in 2023, more than 16 million trips were made.
+So it’s definitely worth avoiding hitting the road on Friday, 20 December this year.
 This is the worst day to travel before Christmas, bar none!

 Traditionally, roads are also very busy the last full weekend before Christmas and Christmas Eve, which is second only to Frantic Friday regarding the number of cars on the road.
-So try to avoid driving on December 16, 17, 22, 23, and 24… which doesn’t leave many driving days left before the big day!
+So try to avoid driving on 20 and 21 December, too… which doesn’t leave many driving days left before the big day!

-December 18 to 21 are the best days to drive home for Christmas
+December 23 is the best day to drive home for Christmas

-December 18 to 21 are the best days to drive home for Christmas
+December 23 is the best day to drive home for Christmas

 Flexible car insurance 🚗